JordanGrantPayton/RunebookCustomFastTravel/README.md

 ## DESCRIPTION

-A customizable fast-travel system that puts the player in control.
+A customizable fast-travel system for Skyrim that puts the player in control.
 Mark up to 20 personal waypoints anywhere in the world, then teleport instantly to any saved location with intuitive spell-based travel.

 ## WHAT THIS GIVES YOU